Congratulations on your admission to Aalto University!

 Citizens of Nordic countries

-Nordic citizens don't need a residence permit, but upon arrival in Finland, must register their personal data in the Finnish Population Information system.
+Nordic citizens do not need a residence permit, but upon arrival in Finland, must register their personal data in the Finnish Population Information system.
 In connection with the registration, you will receive a Finnish personal identity code.
-More detailed information about the registration process on Digital and Population Data Services Agency’s (DVV) pages.
+More detailed information about the registration process is on Digital and Population Data Services Agency’s (DVV) pages.
 Please note that you must personally visit DVV for the registration.

-Please read carefully further instructions for seeking accommodation under housing.
+Please read carefully further instructions for seeking accommodation at housing for students.

-More information about how to continue your journey from the airport and how to use public transportation in Helsinki region is found in the section arrival and settling in.
+More information about how to continue your journey from the airport and how to use public transportation in Helsinki region is found in the section "Local transportation and travelling in Finland".

-- If you don't have strong identification, you'll receive activation email, please follow instructions at aalto.fi.
-The activation uses the email and the phone number you used when you applied.
+- If you do not have a possibility to strong identification (e.g. Finnish online banking ID), you will receive an activation email.
+Please follow the instructions at aalto.fi.
+The activation uses your email and phone number in your student admission application.

 - If self-activation is not possible, you must visit the IT service desk to activate your Aalto IT account.
-Please remember to bring official, photographic ID with you (such as a passport).
+Remember to bring an official, photographic ID with you (such as passport).